 “By far the most interesting and musically arresting work on the concert…music to be really heard and deserving of reflection.”

 – San Francisco Classical Voice

-Upcoming projects: “Úr” will be premiered by the Los Angeles Percussion Quartet on the Los Angeles Philharmonic’s “Green Umbrella” series in Walt Disney Concert Hall, October 2016; “Myrkriða” [Rider of Darkness], a monodrama for bass-baritone and trombone, will be premiered by Nicholas Isherwood and John Kenny in Europe in Fall 2016; a piano concerto (“Thrall”) for Aron Kallay and Brightwork New Music Ensemble will be premiered in Los Angeles in 2017; a new work (“Ísa”) for Duo Amantis to be premiered in 2017; and a new work (“Baritus III”) for guitarist Pierre Bibault to be performed and recorded for Zed Classics at IRCAM (Institut de Recherche et Coordination Acoustique/Musique), Paris, in 2017; and a new monodrama “Ljósleiðá” [Path of Light], for soprano and ensemble, will be premiered by Kirsten Ashley Wiest in April 2017, at the University of California, San Diego.
+Upcoming projects: “Úr” will be premiered by the Los Angeles Percussion Quartet on the Los Angeles Philharmonic’s “Green Umbrella” series in Walt Disney Concert Hall, October 2016; “Myrkriða” [Rider of Darkness], a monodrama for bass-baritone and trombone, will be premiered by Nicholas Isherwood and John Kenny in Europe 2017, and another new monodrama “Ljósleiðá” [Path of Light], for soprano and ensemble, will be premiered by Kirsten Ashley Wiest in April 2017, at the University of California, San Diego; a piano concerto (“Thrall”) for Aron Kallay and Brightwork New Music Ensemble will be premiered in Los Angeles in 2017; a new work (“Ísa”) for Duo Amantis to be premiered in 2017; and a new work (“Baritus III”) for guitarist Pierre Bibault to be performed and recorded for Zed Classics at IRCAM (Institut de Recherche et Coordination Acoustique/Musique), Paris, in 2017.